Crown Colony of Sarawak: Healthcare

 Malaria was endemic in Sarawak.
 However, the first proper survey of malaria prevalence in Sarawak was only done from 1952 to 1953.
-The survey result found that the coastal areas had low malarial prevalence while the hilly and mountainous interior was prevalent with the malarial disease.
+The survey result found that the coastal areas had low malarial prevalence while the hilly and mountainous interior was prevalent with the disease.

 Medical services in Sarawak became part of the British Colonial Medical Service.
-Medical personnel had to be imported from Malayan Union (today known as Peninsular Malaysia).
-Sarawak Medical Department was established as a separate entity on 21 July 1947.
+Medical personnel had to be imported from the Malayan Union (modern Peninsular Malaysia).
+The Sarawak Medical Department was established as a separate entity on 21 July 1947.
 The department's expenditure was about 10% of the government revenue.
 There was a shortage of manpower, including doctors, dressers (also known as hospital assistants), and nurses.
-By 1959, the staffing position had improved greatly.
-Divisional medical officers (equivalent to Chief Medical and Health Officers today) were appointed, and more nursing schools and rural dispensaries were opened.
+By 1959, the staffing position had greatly improved.
+Divisional medical officers (equivalent to chief medical and health officers today) were appointed, and more nursing schools and rural dispensaries were opened.
 Various projects were started, such as a malaria control project (1953) and a tuberculosis control project (1960).
 Laws such as the Medical Registration Ordinance (1948), the Dentist Registration Ordinance (1948), the Dangerous Drugs Ordinance (1952), and the Public Health Ordinance (1963) were passed.

 In 1947, there were only two government hospitals in Sarawak: Kuching General Hospital (now Sarawak General Hospital) (255 beds) and Sibu Lau King Howe Hospital (now Lau King Howe Hospital Memorial Museum) (55 beds).
 In Miri, a hospital was built by Sarawak Shell Oilfields Limited.
 There was an agreement with the government of Brunei to admit patients from Limbang into the Brunei State Hospital.
 There were regular monthly visits from Brunei Health Services to Limbang.
 In 1957, Sarawak Mental Hospital was constructed in Kuching.
 In 1952, a government hospital was constructed in Miri., followed by Christ Hospital built by American Methodists in Kapit in 1957, and Limbang Hospital in 1958.
 In 1947, there were 21 rural dispensaries attended by a dresser and an attendant.
 Kanowit dispensary and Saratok dispensary were opened in 1953 and 1960 respectively.
-The total annual workload of these dispensaries were 130,000 patients.
-In 1947, the colonial government allocated grant for the setting up of two rural dispensaries and 16 mobile dispensaries.
+The total annual workload of these dispensaries was 130,000 patients.
+In 1947, the colonial government allocated a grant for the setting up of two rural dispensaries and 16 mobile dispensaries.
 However, due to the difficulty of recruiting the necessary manpower, only two mobile dispensaries were operational at the Rajang River to cater the needs of the rural communities.

 The Japanese occupation had disrupted dental services in Sarawak.
-In 1949, an Australian dental surgeon was appointed to be in charge of dental services in Sarawak.
+In 1949, an Australian dental surgeon was put in charge of dental services in Sarawak.
 British Council and Colombo Plan scholarships were set up to produce more dentists for the state.
 In the 1950s, dental nurses were recruited.
 Hospital-based dental services were extended to Sibu and Miri in 1959 and 1960.
 In 1961, fluoridation of the public water supply in Simanggang (now Sri Aman) was implemented.